mykoz/resource-links/jupyter/2_using_jupyter.md

 5. Click on next gray cell and type the below.
 Run the cell by typing: shift + return
 `!python --version`

+**Note:  this is an example of running bash commands in a Jupyter notebook**

+6. Click on next gray cell and type the below.
+Run the cell by typing: shift + return
+`print("Hello, World!)`